Richland County Community Unit School District 1: Richland County Elementary School

 Richland County Elementary School, popularly known as RCES, is the single primary school in the district.
 As of 2011, the school encompasses 1102 students between these six grade levels, Kindergarten through 5th Grade.

 Built in 2001, RCES incorporated the four former schools in Richland County (Central, Cherry, Claremont, and Silver) onto one property.
 It incorporates six classroom pods into two wings, with each wing serving either primary (Kindergarten through 2nd Grade) or intermediate (3rd through 5th Grade) students.
-Prior to 2010, each wing of the school were administered by a separate principal; now, Cris Edwards is the main principal and Jennifer Tedford and Margret Hahn are the secondary principal's.
+Prior to 2010, each wing of the school were administered by a separate principal; now, Jennifer Fox is the main principal and Weston Pino and Margret Hahn are the secondary principals.

 Richland County Middle School

 Richland County Middle School, popularly known as RCMS, is the middle school in the district.
 As of 2011, the school has 439 students between three grade levels, 6th through 8th grade.
-Jeff Thompson serves as principal while Michelle Klinger as assistant principal.
+Jennifer Tedford serves as principal while Michelle Klinger as assistant principal.

 Built in the 1970s as an open classroom school, RCMS was remodeled in 2010 to correct heating and air conditioning issues, replace interior walls that has been installed after the building's construction, and install state-of-the-art equipment and wiring.
 In 2011, RCMS was awarded a 1:1 Technology Grant through the State of Illinois.
-Through this initiative, the school purchased and deployed more than 500 Apple iPad 2 tablets to teachers and students for use in the classroom.As of 2019,the students have used Chormebooks.
+Through this initiative, the school purchased and deployed more than 500 Apple iPad 2 tablets to teachers and students for use in the classroom.
+As of 2019,the students have used Chromebooks.

 The school offers athletic programs in basketball, baseball, softball, volleyball, cheerleading, track, and cross country.
 The school mascot is the tiger cub.

 Richland County High School

 Richland County High School, popularly known as RCHS, is the high school in the district.
-As of 2020, the school has 733 students between three grade levels, 9th through 12th.
-Darrel Houchin is the principal and Rylan Rusk is the assistant principal.
+As of 2020, the school has 733 students between four grade levels, 9th through 12th.
+Jeff Thompson is the principal and Monica Grove is the assistant principal.

 Students from RCMS as well as St. Joseph's School, also in Olney, transition to RCHS to attend secondary education.

 Notable alumni include Brittany Johnson, a guard for the Ohio State University women's basketball team.